 Today’s Wonder of the Day was inspired by Phylissa from Leominster, MA.
 Phylissa Wonders, “why do people call it "Black Friday''?”
 Thanks for WONDERing with us, Phylissa!

 After the turkey has been eaten, the football games have been watched and digestion is fully under way, millions of Americans turn to another holiday tradition: planning their Black Friday shopping spree.

-Black Friday has become somewhat of a marketing sensation in recent years.
+Black Friday has become a marketing sensation in recent years.
 Since 2005, it has been the busiest shopping day of the year.
-To lure shoppers, retailers routinely open their doors as early as 4 a.m. and offer special sales and promotions to the shoppers that arrive early.
+To lure shoppers, retailers routinely open their doors very early in the morning (and in some cases, Thanksgiving evening!) and offer special sales and promotions to the shoppers that arrive early.

 Some of the special deals offered by stores are only available in limited quantities.
 That is why some shoppers intent on getting the best deals often camp out in front of stores overnight so that they'll be the first in line when the doors open.